 K.L.
 Carver Elementary School is located in San Marino, which is east of Los Angeles, near the San Gabriel Mountains.
 What was once the home of the Gabrielino Indians, and later became the Henry E. Huntington Ranch, has evolved into a neighborhood of single-family homes, clustered around the Huntington Library and a beautiful community park.
 Carver School opened in its present location in 1952 and is one of two elementary schools in the district, which also includes one middle and one high school.
 The schools in the San Marino Unified School District (SMUSD) are an integral part of a community that provides ongoing support in terms of volunteer service and financial commitment.
-Our school in undergoing the final phase of an extensive renovation and modernization project financed by our community.

 Carver School is known as the “Carver Family.”
 We embrace cultural diversity and pride ourselves on the caring relationships we develop with our students and their families in this close-knit community.
 The Carver faculty provides a welcoming, nurturing environment designed to enable our 600 students to be successful learners.
 Innovative and creative teaching and learning occur in an environment where positive attitudes, behavior, and high academic standards are expected, reinforced, and achieved.
 Parent involvement is exemplary, as evidenced by the tens of thousands of hours volunteered by PTA and families every year.
 Student activities are academically focused, and enhanced with enriching opportunities in each school day.
 State content standards are taught in creative ways.
-Most important, our children thrive at Carver School and are motivated to learn!
+Most importantly, our children thrive at Carver School and are motivated to learn!

 We have been very successful in implementing the Common Core State Standards, as evidenced by our state test scores.
 Disaggregated data show Carver children to be high achievers on the whole and for all subgroups.
 When accounting for every child, we find that relatively few children fall below academic proficiency.
 For those children, we employ a concerted team approach of personalized attention.
 We believe our success is due in large part to Carver’s culture of strong academics and learning, the close rapport among students and teachers, and the strong relationship between teachers and families.
 Our district supports class size reduction of average 24 students in grades K-3, and classes range from 24-29 students in grades 4 and 5.
 As our teachers have implemented a standards-based, aligned-curriculum, our students are gaining ground each day at school.
 We are so proud of our students and teachers!